Ingrown Toenails May Cause Serious Complications

 Because of their high likelihood for infection, ingrown toenails may actually pose serious complications for some patients.
 Those who have joint replacements, pacemakers, or diabetes are at especially high risk for complications and further illness as a result of bacteria moving beyond the nail and into the bloodstream.
 This can cause infections to set in around artificial joints or implants, and for diabetics, may cause complications with controlling blood sugar and staying healthy.

-Socks and shoes that are too small: Another common cause is wearing socks or shoes that are too tight around the toes, particularly those that are too short and thus cause the ends of the toes to press against the front of the shoes or socks.
+Another common cause is wearing socks or shoes that are too tight around the toes, particularly those that are too short and thus cause the ends of the toes to press against the front of the shoes or socks.

-Injuries: Injuries to the toe or the toenail may also cause ingrown nails.
+Injuries to the toe or the toenail may also cause ingrown nails.
 The most common types of ingrown nail-causing injuries include stubbing the toe, dropping an object on it, or repetitive actions such as kicking during soccer or those that cause the feet to either swell or slide forward and put pressure on the toes, such as running or hiking.

+Other causes of ingrown toenails include heredity and fungal infections.
+For some unfortunate people, ingrown toenails appear to have no obvious cause.
 In those with diabetes or circulation disorders, ingrown toenails may quickly progress from minor irritations to serious conditions with complications such as gangrene or bacterial infections.
+Consult with an expert podiatrist to learn more.

 If you have followed proper toenail hygiene and wear well-fitting socks and shoes but still suffer from ingrown toenails, you may benefit from a visit with your podiatrist.
 It is especially important to seek a podiatrist’s care for your ingrown toenails if you have diabetes or any type of cardiovascular disorders.
 Your podiatrist will evaluate the problematic toe to determine the severity of the problem, whether or not there are signs of infection, and the best course of action.